yayahjb/cqrlib/trunk/CQRlib/README_CQRlib.txt

                  CQRlib -- ANSI C API for Quaternion Rotations

-                                 Release 1.0.5
+                                 Release 1.0.6
-                                 26 April 2010
+                                  22 July 2010
                    (c) 2008, 2009, 2010 Herbert J. Bernstein
-                    undefined at bernstein-plus-sons dot com
+                      yaya at bernstein-plus-sons dot com
                 You may distribute the CQRlib API under the LGPL

+   The 1.0.6 release fixed an error in the CQRHLERPDist definition and comments.
 The 1.0.5 release added SLERP/HLERP support in C++ and C, moved from the vector project.
 The 1.0.4 release added a version of L. Andrews adaptation to a C++ template.
 The 1.0.3 release changed from use of a FAR macro to use of a CQR_FAR macro to avoid name conflicts. the macros for malloc, free, memmove and memset were also changed.
 The 1.0.2 release of 14 June 2009 corrected the Makefile for case-sensitive file systems and to include -lm in loading.
 Release 1.0.1 of 23 February 2009 was a minor documentation update to the original 1.0 release of 22 February 2009.

    CQRlib is an ANSI C implementation of a utility library for quaternion